-Conscious of the popularity of the Super Pit as an attraction, KCGM has made this accessible to the public with a public Lookout and tours of site.
-The opportunity to view a working mine site in action and the chance of watching a blast keep the KCGM Super Pit Lookout firmly on the local must do list.
+Conscious of the popularity of the Super Pit as an attraction, Northern Star Resources KCGM has made this accessible to the public with a public Lookout and tours of site.
+The opportunity to view a working mine site in action and the chance of watching a blast, keep the Northern Star KCGM Super Pit Lookout firmly on the local must do list.

 The first Super Pit Lookout was a fenced area with a small viewing platform constructed 100m south of the original Hainault Tourist Mine, near the Boulder Block.
 Over the years the Lookout has been moved to accommodate the changing pit and is now at the top of Outram Street in Boulder (off the Goldfields Highway, 6.4km south of Hannan Street).

 The Super Pit Lookout is open 7am to 7pm daily.
-For information on blasting times, contact the KCGM Public Interaction Line on 9022 1100.
+For information on blasting times, visit their website.

 Hannans North Tourist Mine

 The history of the mineshaft at Hannans North and its evolution into a tourist mine began in the early days of Kalgoorlie’s gold rush and continues today.